2016 Child Advocacy Award Dinner

 The evening raised $7 million — including almost $1 million from supporters who held up their auction paddles for amounts from $100,000 to $1,000.

 The event honored philanthropists Nancy and Fred Poses with the Child Advocacy Award for their longtime commitment to children and families, including the creation of Understood.org, a comprehensive online resource for parents of children with learning and attention issues.
 Nancy Poses spoke emotionally about the couple’s struggles, decades ago, to find the right help for a young son who had learning challenges, and their desire to make the journey easier for other families.
 The couple later set a high bar for the auction — and spurred guests to record giving — by raising their paddle for the first $100,000 gift and offering to match the next $500,000 pledged.

-Kenneth A. Dodge, PhD, the William McDougall Professor of Public Policy and Professor of Psychology and Neuroscience at Duke University, was presented with the 2017 Child Mind Institute Distinguished Scientist Award in honor of his work as a leading scholar in the development and prevention of conduct disorder and aggressive and violent behaviors.
+Kenneth A. Dodge, PhD, the William McDougall Professor of Public Policy and Professor of Psychology and Neuroscience at Duke University, was presented with the 2017 Child Mind Institute Distinguished Scientist Award in honor of his trailblazing research and community prevention programs for aggressive behaviors.

-“At the Child Mind Institute, we have the privilege and the honor to help children and families who have inspirational courage — to act through the fear and the stigma and the denial,” said Child Mind Institute Founding President Harold Koplewicz, MD.
-“We want every family to have access to the most effective treatment and to the information and understanding that breaks through barriers and brings hope.”
+“At the Child Mind Institute, we have the privilege and the honor to help children and families who have inspirational courage — to act through the fear and the stigma,” he said.
+“We want every family to have access to the most effective treatment and to the understanding that breaks through barriers and brings hope.”